• Home /

 Pets & Homeownership: Statistics

-According to the National Association of REALTORS®, 29% of U.S. households would move because of their pets and pet owners shared the top 3 traits for their ideal upcoming home:
+According to the National Association of REALTORS®, 29% of U.S. households would move to improve the lives of their pets.

 1. A fenced-in yard

-2. Extra footage and living space
+2. Extra square footage and living space

 3. Freedom to change flooring types